 1. The Company estimates the expected credit loss for all accounts receivable by simplified method, that is, it measures the expected credit loss during the duration.
-For this measurement purpose, these accounts receivable are grouped according to the common credit risk characteristics representing customers' ability to pay all due amounts according to the contract terms, and forward-looking information like macro economy and related industry has been included.
+For this measurement purpose, these accounts receivable are grouped according to the common credit risk characteristics representing customers' ability to pay all due amounts according to the contract terms, and forward-looking information.
 The expected credit loss analysis of the accounts receivable of the Company is as follows: